 CFIUS and other potential investment-review measures.
 The Committee on Foreign Investment in the United States (CFIUS) is an inter-agency body that reviews foreign investments and acquisitions and can recommend that the president block deals if they threaten U.S. security interests.
 The number of transactions CFIUS has blocked has accelerated under both Barack Obama and Trump.
 Still, the Trump administration argues that the agency is understaffed and lacks enough authority to respond to the scale of the threat from Chinese investments, especially since some firms purposely structure deals to hide the involvement of Chinese state funds.

 In June 2018, Trump floated using executive powers to ban tech-related acquisitions by firms with at least 25 percent Chinese ownership and impose new export controls on critical technologies.
 He has so far held off implementing these.
-Meanwhile, Congress is working on a bill to increase CFIUS’s purview, including extending its oversight to U.S. investments in foreign countries.
+Meanwhile, Congress passed legislation in 2018 that increased CFIUS’s purview to a wider range of transactions.

 Other restrictions on Chinese firms.
 The U.S. government has targeted Chinese technology companies over national security concerns.
 A 2012 report by the House Intelligence Committee declared Huawei and ZTE threats to national security due to the potential for Beijing to use their networks for spying or sabotage, and the Commerce department restricted their ability to sell their products, contract with government agencies, and otherwise operate in the United States.